jamazure2021/buildittogether/identity-and-access-management/README.md

 ### 1.3.7.
 Did you think Deny assignments?

 If you were thinking if you can configure a deny assignment, then yes, you can.
 Deny assignment works very similar to role assignments where a set of deny actions are applied to a security principal.

+## 1.4.
+Next steps

+Now that you have completed this section, please move on to the practice exercises to learn more and gain hands on experience with Azure Active Directory and Role-based Access Control.